-CFI has facilitated workshops and discussions for organizations and institutions like Equality Illinois, the Wild Goose Festival, the Forum for Theological Exploration, The Gay Christian Network, the OPEN Network, and Loyola University Chicago.
+CFI has facilitated workshops and discussions for organizations and institutions like Equality Illinois, Project Fierce Chicago, the Forum for Theological Exploration, The Gay Christian Network, the Alphawood Gallery, and Loyola University Chicago.

-How do we create and maintain a culture of inclusion in our faith communities and/or social groups?
-Our workshop seeks to answer this question through small group discussion, synthesized into actionable steps and practices.
-Our mission at Center for Inclusivity is to “foster healing communities among people of all faiths, genders and sexual orientations.”
-This workshop will focus on what that looks and feels like in practical terms, including the major challenges in creating healing communities among people who span a wide range of ideological and demographic difference.
+How do we cultivate and sustain a culture of inclusion in our communities, institutions, and social groups?
+This workshop seeks to answer this question through small group discussion, synthesized into actionable steps and practices.
+Workshop participants will focus on what that looks and feels like in practical terms, including interrogating the major challenges present in curating healing communities among people who span a wide range of ideological and demographic difference.

 Adopting a new religious or nonreligious identity presents unique challenges, whichever direction you’re moving toward.
 There’s a new community to become familiar with.
 And an old one to reckon with.
 Like the end of any relationship, you might move forward holding on to some values and positive memories--or maybe spend years unpacking the abuse.